Chu–Han Contention: Battle of Pengcheng

 In 205 BCE, after conquering the Three Qins in the Guanzhong region, Liu Bang advanced to the east of Hangu Pass to prepare for an attack on the Henan region.
 Sima Xin, the King of Sai, Dong Yi, the King of Di, and Shen Yang, the King of Henan, surrendered to Liu Bang.
 Zheng Chang, the King of Hán, refused to submit to Liu Bang, so Liu Bang sent Hán Xin to attack and defeat him.
 Liu Bang then replaced Zheng Chang with Hán Xin as the new King of Hán.
 Zhang Er, the former King of Changshan, joined Liu Bang after losing his domain to Zhao Xie and Chen Yu.

 In April–May 205 BCE, Liu Bang attacked Henei with help from Wei Bao, the King of Western Wei.
 When Liu Bang received news that Xiang Yu had ordered the assassination of Emperor Yi, he held a memorial service for the emperor and accused Xiang Yu of committing regicide, using this incident as political propaganda to justify his war against Xiang Yu.

 In May–June 205 BCE, Xiang Yu defeated Tian Rong at Chengyang (around present-day Ju County, Shandong).
 Tian Rong was killed while retreating to Pingyuan (around present-day northwestern Shandong).
 Although the Kingdom of Qi had surrendered, Xiang Yu still allowed his troops to plunder and loot the Qi territories.
 Tian Rong's younger brother, Tian Heng, made Tian Rong's son Tian Guang the new King of Qi, and continued to put up resistance against Xiang Yu.

 Meanwhile, Liu Bang had mustered an army of about 560,000 with support from the kings who had surrendered to him.
 In September–October 205 BCE, the Chu capital, Pengcheng (present-day Xuzhou, Jiangsu), fell to a coalition force led by Liu Bang.
 When Xiang Yu received news that Liu Bang had occupied Pengcheng, he led 30,000 troops to retake Pengcheng.
-Liu Bang was caught off guard and his army suffered heavy casualties and his family members were captured by Chu forces.
+Liu Bang was caught off guard.
+His army suffered heavy casualties, and his family members were captured by Chu forces.
 After the battle, Liu Bang lost his territorial gains in Chu and the support of his allies.